Griffith-Stites/lookbook/README.md

 * Update cover photo
 * Update photos on lookbook and front page
 * Update slider image to have face in center
+* Update trans visibility clothing items
+* Add flowers as item to 6_14_19